anilabraham-IT/IntuneEDU/IntuneEDU/take-a-test-profiles.md

 # Add a Take a Test profile in Intune for Education

 The Take a Test app lets you securely administer online tests on your classroom's Windows 10 devices.
-Students use the credentials you provide for them to sign in to the test profile.
-Then they click the assessment URL to launch the test.
+The test link appears as a tile at the bottom of the device’s sign-in screen.
+Students click the tile to launch the test.

 This article describes how to:
 * Create a Take a Test profile.
 * Assign the profile to students in your school.

-> [!NOTE]
-> Create an exclusive user for Take a Test purposes.
-Assign your Take a Test profile to this user so that you don't impact student or teacher devices.
-Learn how to assign a user in the Windows 10 for Education, [Set up Take a Test on multiple PCs](https://technet.microsoft.com/edu/windows/take-a-test-multiple-pcs) article.

 ## Take a Test features
 When a student launches a test, their desktop locks.
 The Take a Test app opens in a new window.
 Take a Test clears the system's clipboard so that students can't copy and paste content.

-While a test is active, test takers cannot:
+When a test is active, test takers can't:

 * Visit other websites.
 * Open or access other apps.